algoflow19/Uangoo-Software-Development/README.md

-# My_IC_DESIGN_PATH
+# EMBEDDED LINUX SYSTEMS
-This repository is bulit to store my work on IC design
+This rep is used to store works about embedded system design.